← Back to research

 Long-term OutlookPositive — well-positioned as text-first AI assistant

-Lindy has achieved meaningful scale (400K users) with Series B capital.
-The testimonials from prominent tech figures (Lenny Rachitsky, Greg Isenberg, Andrew Wilkinson) provide credibility.[5]
+Lindy has achieved meaningful scale (400K+ claimed users as of June 2026) with Series B capital, and founder Flo Crivello remains CEO and the company's public voice.
+The testimonials from prominent tech figures (Lenny Rachitsky, Greg Isenberg, Andrew Wilkinson) provide credibility.[10]
 The main risk is competition from well-funded alternatives or bundling from productivity suite incumbents (Google, Microsoft).

 Bottom Line